lgonzalezrouco/pti/microservices/README.md

 	minikube service carrental --url

-Finally, you can open the two yaml files and compare their content.
+Finally, open the two yaml files and compare their content.

 ## 4. Submission